MCP Server for Home Management: Connect Claude to Your Household Data

 Prerequisites

-- A Victualia account (Pro or Premium plan)
+- A Victualia Premium account

 Step 1: Generate Your API Key